Nextgen-BKC/NextGenIT/README.md

 The goal of this project is to help club members:

 - Understand the MERN stack architecture
-- Learn how to build full-stack applications
+- Learn how to build full-stack applications with Next.js Server Actions
 - Practice frontend-backend integration
+- Explore AI integration with Gemini
+- Understand modern authentication patterns
 - Explore deployment & environment setup

 ---

 ## 🚀 Features

-- ✅ Create a new item
+- ✅ Create a new item (Members & Events)
 - 📄 Read/fetch items (all or individual)
 - ✏️ Update existing items
 - ❌ Delete items
-- 🔗 API integration via Axios or fetch
+- 🤖 AI-powered chat support with Gemini
+- 🔐 Secure authentication with JWT
+- 📁 File upload and management
 - ⚡ Server-side rendering (SSR) with Next.js
 - 🛡 Environment configuration with `.env.local`
+- 📱 Responsive design for all devices
+- 🎨 Modern UI with Tailwind CSS

 ---